iampankajkoranga/fuzzy-spoon/README.md

-in this repository I created a webssite for payment gatway integratiion.
+In this repository I created a webssite for payment gatway integratiion.